derykmakgill/website/odyssey.md

 For my own part, I've read several different translations of The Odyssey over the years.
 When I was in highschool, I read the Rouse prose translation which I loved.
 Later on I tried the very popular Fagles translation from Penguin Classics, mostly because it was so well praised and the books came in the Penguin Deluxe paperback style.
 I enjoyed that too, however while Fagles definitely has something beautiful about his art—for example, some lines in his Orestia are just legendary—I could never quite get into him.
 I've also tried Lattimore, Fitzergald, and the new translation by Emily Wilson which received such incredible fawning by the twitterati that I couldn't help but bias myself against it from the start.

+By far my favorite translation is the one by A.T.
+Murray because it seems to most accurate.
+The online editions are dated, but the [Loeb Classical Library](https://amzn.to/2UQSwCr) has an updated edition which removes some archaisms while preserving the accuracy of his translation.

 When you know even a little Ancient Greek, you start to notice things about the translations that rather annoy you.
 In the case of The Odyssey, this starts in the very first line with the translation of the Greek word πολῠ́τροπος.

 Murray translates πολῠ́τροπος as "of many devices," which is imperfect but it at least gets the meaning across that Odysseys is a crafty, wily man.